rcc11/4chan-sounds-player/README.md

 - `imageMD5` - MD5 of the image.

 __Config Properties__
 The format for any config property is `$config[property]`.
-You can reference any config value but the only useful ones are colors.
+You can reference any config value but mainly the only useful ones are colors.
 They're the ones defined in Settings > Display.
 - `colors.text`
 - `colors.background`